derrickoswald/CIMSpace/README.md

 For other classes of CIM elements for which no Maker exists:

 - choose from the *Class* drop-down to select the class of CIM element
+- click the *Create* button
 - edit the attributes of the created element as appropriate
 - click *Save* or *Cancel* to keep or discard the new element

-**Save**
+### Save

-To persist the in-memory CIM elements to disk, click the *Save* menu item fin the upper nav bar.
+To persist the in-memory CIM elements to disk, click the *Save* menu item in the upper nav bar.
 Fields for *File name* and internal "rdf:about" and "description" attributes are provided.

 <code>note: after editing these fields, you will need to click outside the field before clicking *Save*, otherwise you will get a "not ready yet message"</code>